DataDog/integrations-core/win32_event_log/README.md

 Starting with Agent 7.54, you can automatically send Security Events to Datadog as Logs by using the `dd_security_events` flag.
 These Logs can be used with [Datadog's Cloud SIEM][29] to automatically detect threats and suspicious activity in real-time.
 These default security events are compatible with Datadog's out-of-the-box Windows detection rules to create security signals when a user clears the Security Logs, disables the Windows firewall, changes the Directory Services Restore Mode (DSRM) password, and more.

-1. Collecting logs is disabled by default in the Datadog Agent.
-Enable it in your `datadog.yaml` file:
+1. Enable collecting logs in your `datadog.yaml` file.
+It is disabled by default in the Datadog Agent.

    ```yaml
    logs_enabled: true